aaronchen98/CSC3185-CVOnline/README.md

 1. Install NodeJS and NPM from https://nodejs.org/en/download/
 2. Use Aliyun NPM mirror from https://developer.aliyun.com/mirror/NPM
 3. Open the root folder in Terminal and run `npm install` or you can use `npm install --registry=https://registry.npm.taobao.org` to speed up
+4. Install the cv demo package by running `pip install -r src/pages/topic/py/requirements.txt` in terminal.
+You can use `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r src/pages/topic/py/requirements.txt` to speed up
-4. Run `npm start` (Once the installation is complete, skip the previous steps)
+5. Run `npm start` (Once the installation is complete, skip the previous steps)

 ## How to add new page
 1. Add a new JS file `src/pages/ExamplePage.js`.
 Use `src/pages/HomePage.js` as template